-The use of general purpose detergent for cleaning in the Low Risk pathway is sufficient with the exception of isolation/cohort areas where patients with a known or suspected infectious agent are being nursed.
+The cleaning frequency and use of general purpose detergent for cleaning in the Medium Risk pathway as per the NHS Scotland National Cleaning Services Specification is sufficient with the exception of isolation/cohort areas where patients with a known or suspected infectious agent are being nursed.
 These areas require to be cleaned twice daily with a chlorine releasing agent containing 1000ppm av chlorine.

-Environmental cleaning in the Medium and High Risk COVID19 Pathways should be undertaken using either a combined detergent/disinfectant solution at a dilution of 1000 ppm available chlorine or a general purpose neutral detergent in a solution of warm water followed by a disinfectant solution of 1000ppm.
+Environmental cleaning in the High Risk COVID19 Pathway should be undertaken using either a combined detergent/disinfectant solution at a dilution of 1000 ppm available chlorine or a general purpose neutral detergent in a solution of warm water followed by a disinfectant solution of 1000ppm.
+Cleaning frequency of the environment in the high risk pathway should continue at least twice daily.
+A minimum of 4 hours should have elapsed between the first daily clean and the second daily clean.
+Where a room has not been occupied by any staff or patients since the first daily clean was undertaken, a second daily clean is not required.